2024 Children art contest winning artworks on view from August to November at Chinatown Portsmouth Square Garage Gallery

 The 2024 Children's Art Contest was co-hosted by APA Family Support Services and Happy Picasso Art Studio.
 "Tradition Meets Modernity" was the theme of this year's contest.
 Participants were encouraged to explore the vibrant intersection between their heritage and contemporary influences in their artworks.

-36 winners between aged 4 to 16 competing in three age groups were announced in May to celebrate the May Heritage Month.
+36 winners between the ages of 4 to 16 competing in three age groups were announced in May to celebrate the May Heritage Month.

 Among the winners, Liam Xie, age 10 and a new immigrant from China, won in the contest as the overall champion.